 Parents and carers and the community are ambitious for their children.
 They told us that they want clear information to be able to make the best choices for them.
 They want good schools and colleges in Lewisham where children from all backgrounds and heritages are included and do well and where this is the expectation of everyone in the school.
-They welcome the work in schools to tackle inequality, particularly the Tackling Race Inequality in Education (TRIIE) programme, but reminded us that there is still much work to do in addressing inequalities in exclusions, qualifications and opportunities.
+They welcome the work in schools to tackle inequality, particularly the TRIE programme, but reminded us that there is still much work to do, in addressing inequalities in exclusions, qualifications and opportunities.